Little Fatty | Taiwanese soul food in the heart of Mar Vista.

 In 2014, Kuo opened his own restaurant in the burgeoning neighborhood of Mar Vista.
 Status Kuo was a fusion of Asian flavor profiles and American comfort with a rotisserie program.
 Now, he’s going back to his roots and reconcepting the space as Little Fatty to feature Taiwanese soul food.
 A first-generation Angeleno, he finds inspiration from the food he grew up eating at home.
 The name “little fatty” is the translation of Kuo’s childhood nickname, “xiao pang” given to him by his family.

-At Little Fatty, the menu will feature renditions of typical Chinese restaurant classics, such as kung pao chicken, beef and broccoli and walnut shrimp.
-Also, Taiwanese staples like beef noodle soup, Sunday Gravy (lu rou fan) and scallion pancakes will be holdovers from the original menu.
-Kuo’s focus on quality of ingredients will be paramount in creating an accessible menu that both authentic and unpretentious.
+At Little Fatty, the menu features renditions of typical Chinese restaurant classics, such as kung pao chicken, braised pork belly and walnut shrimp.
+Also, Taiwanese staples like Sunday Gravy (lu rou fan) and scallion pancakes will be holdovers from the original menu.
+Kuo’s focus on quality of ingredients are paramount in creating an accessible menu that is both authentic and unpretentious.

 xiǎo pàng |小胖 |

 NOUN little fatty

 ORIGIN kuo family nickname for chef/owner david kuo, the youngest of 4 brothers and lover of food